 The Commission’s general policy for late reports is:

 First time in a calendar year – the Commission will issue a warning letter.

 Second time in a calendar year – an enforcement hearing is scheduled and the lobbyist is given the opportunity to avoid the hearing by filing the report and paying a $100 penalty.

 Third time in a calendar year – an enforcement hearing is scheduled.

 Notwithstanding the general policy, an enforcement hearing may be set on the first or second time in the year that a habitually late-filing lobbyist does not file on time.

-When the Commission finds a lobbyist in violation of any of the statutory provisions, a penalty up to $10,000 may be assessed.
+When the Commission finds a lobbyist in violation of any of the statutory provisions, it may assess a penalty up to $10,000 per violation, unless the parties stipulate otherwise.
 The Commission also has authority to refer certain violations for criminal prosecution.
 In addition, the Commission may revoke or suspend a lobbyist’s registration or refer the matter to the Washington State Attorney General for appropriate action.
 The civil remedies and sanctions available to the court are set out in RCW 42.17A.750.